 All visitors are welcome, both on and off the course: whether you are enjoying a quiet day with a few friends, managing a large group of colleagues, or playing in your favourite society, we do our absolute best to make sure it’s a day to remember at a place you will never forget.

-> Visitors are welcome Monday to Friday from 9.30am and at weekends and Bank Holidays from midday.
-For green fee prices, please click HERE
+Visitors are welcome Monday to Friday from 9.30am and at weekends and Bank Holidays from midday.
+For green fee prices from 1st April 2020, please click HERE

-> For more information or to book, call us on + 44 (0)1737 812060 .
+For more information or to book, call us on + 44 (0)1737 812060 .

 Societies and Corporate Events are welcome all year round with bespoke packages designed to suit your individual requirements.
 Our most popular package starts with coffee and bacon rolls or Full English breakfast on arrival, followed by a round of golf on either the Old or New course and finishing with our superb three course carvery in our Dining Room.
 There is the option to add a second round of golf after lunch and afternoon tea during prize giving.

 For more information on our packages for 2020, please click HERE.